AIxHunter/FileWizardAI/README.md

-# FileWizardAi
+# FileWizardAI

 ## Description

-FileWizardAi is a Python/Angular project designed to automatically organize your files into a well-structured directory hierarchy and rename them according to their content.
+FileWizardAI is a Python/Angular project designed to automatically organize your files into a well-structured directory hierarchy and rename them according to their content.
 This tool is ideal for anyone looking to declutter their digital workspace by sorting files into appropriate folders and providing descriptive names, making it easier to manage and locate files.
 Additionally, it allows you to input a text prompt and instantly searches for files that are related to